 Palette sharing evaluation

-Palette evaluation occurs first in non-shared mode, then palette sharing evaluation is ran.
+Palette evaluation is first performed in non-shared mode, then palette sharing evaluation is ran.
 However, the results of the non-shared evaluation provides sufficient insight on whether palette sharing is worth evaluating.
 The criterion used is:

 Whether the current best coding mode for the CU is palette (indeed, palette sharing rarely provides a coding cost reduction making it perform better than the current best mode, e.g. IBC);